 It covers 350m2 and combines traditional Catalan country house flooring, exposed stone walls, wooden beams, brick vaulted ceilings, natural materials and period furniture with contemporary objects and complements, well-designed lighting, high-speed Wi-Fi, modern fireplaces and central heating in all the rooms.

-Besides, this next summer 2019, we will have a swimming pool!
+Besides, the last summer we opened a swimming pool!

 La Capsa de Llum has 5 bedrooms, and can sleep up to 16 people.
 Each bedroom has its unique personality.
 Guess what is behind each name...